 10. Surya Mandir, Kalpi

 This temple is built on the banks of the river Yamuna in Madra Lalpur village of Kalpi.
 In the country, One Surya Mandir is built in Konark in Odisha, the other is in Multan in Pakistan and the third is in Kalpi.
 The structure of these hundreds of years old Surya Mandir is exactly similar to the Surya Mandir of Konark.
 It is believed that this temple was established by Samba, the grandson of Shri Krishna.
 There is also a Surya Kund near the temple.
 The world-famous ‘Surya Siddhanta’ was propounded here by the great astrologer Barahmihira.
 It is believed that leprosy patients are cured by worshipping the Sun here on Sunday.
 In “Kanyakubja Mahatmya”, a book based on the history of Kannauj, it is written that Samba had become leprosy due to the curse of sage Durvasha.
 On the advice of the deities, Samba got freedom from the curse by bathing in Suryakund situated in Makaranj city of Kannauj state.
-After which he built the temple of Kalpriya Nath Suryadev.
-Due to which it was named Kalpriya and later Kalpi.
+After this he built the temple of Kalpriya Nath Suryadev.
+Due to this, it was named Kalpriya and later Kalpi.
 This temple is built in Nagara style.
 This Surya Mandir of Kalpi is made of lime and red stone.